microsoft/debug-adapter-protocol/specification.md

 - to indicate that it is no longer interested in the result produced by a specific request issued earlier
 - to cancel a progress sequence.
 Clients should only call this request if the corresponding capability `supportsCancelRequest` is true.

-This request has a hint characteristic: a debug adapter can only be expected to make a 'best effort' in honouring this request but there are no guarantees.
+This request has a hint characteristic: a debug adapter can only be expected to make a 'best effort' in honoring this request but there are no guarantees.

 The `cancel` request may return an error if it could not cancel an operation but a client should refrain from presenting this error to end users.